TensorFleet/docs/docs/tutorials/03_arm.md

 - **Automatic Transitions**: How requesting a takeoff can modify the vehicle's flight mode.
 - **DroneController**: Our automatic utility that reads `DroneStateModel` and forwards ROS service calls based on our desired results.
 - **ROS param sets**: Each ROS node can have specific service calls to set configuration parameters on it. we use this to configure heartbeat signal frequency and type on the mavros node.
+- **initializeDroneControl**: This is our connection utility imported from `src/lib/drone_utils.js`.
+This helps us avoid some of the intialization boilerplate code we had in the previous examples.

 ## Prerequisites